pierwill/ssn2018aarhus/aarhus.rst

 .. note:: This document shows a different kind of predestination.

-	  "Feedback loops": as if the whole thing didn't mirror *feedback loops* inherent in racist systems.
+	  (Some researchers today talk about "Feedback loops": as if the whole thing didn't mirror *feedback loops* inherent in racist systems.)

-	  <5 minutes>

 ----